healthykitchen101/healthykitchen101.com/ice-makers/reviews/igloo/igloo-portable-ice-maker-26-lb-handle.md

 Average Weight Bullet: 0.13 oz (3.8 g)

 Ice making cycles with the Igloo varied a lot and the machine took comparatively long to settle into a good working rhythm.
-The average weight per bullet was only 3.8 g, so well below the expected 5 grams and only periodically reaching 4 grams or more.
-Additionally, the amount of broken or insubstantially formed ice was 40 g per load, or roughly 9.4%.
+The average weight per bullet was only 3.8 g (0.13 oz), so well below the expected 5 g (0.18 oz) and only periodically reaching 4 grams or more.
+Additionally, the amount of broken or insubstantially formed ice was 40 g (1.4 oz) per load, or roughly 9.4%.
 This was the highest recorded of any machine with 2% or less being the best average and 4% a medial average.

 Design
 ------